nissi-devo/Emergency-Health-Streaming/README.md

 <br>
 7. I activated the virtual environment and spined up all containers.<br>
 <br>
-8. I executed the Kafka producer and Spark consumer jobs as background processes.
+8. I executed the Kafka producer and Spark consumer jobs as background processes.<br>
+<i>Note: the config file shown above must be within the .ssh folder on your local machine<i/> <br>
 ```bash
 ssh [domain-name] #Ssh into EC2 instance
 docker-compose up -d #Start all containers